VanshAnand1/Portfolio-Template/README.md

 ### `components/Home.tsx`
 - **Content:** Change the header and paragraph text to match what you want.
 - **Model:** You can go to https://spline.design/ and either choose a model, or create your own and use it in the about section.
+You will need to edit the scene value in <SplineScene /> with the link of the model you choose.

 ### `components/Projects.tsx` + `lightswind/carousel-3d.tsx`
 - **Content:** Add your project objects (title, brand, timeline, description, tags, image, link).